pierrenoel/pierrenoel/README.md

 - [App clients-voice](https://github.com/pierrenoel/App-Clients-invoices)

 ## Working on
-- [TinyBack](https://github.com/pierrenoel/TinyBack) : is a little framework I am working on...
+- [TinyBack](https://github.com/pierrenoel/TinyBack) : is a little framework back-end I am working on...
 Not fisnished yet and left much work to do.
+- [TinyFront](https://github.com/pierrenoel/TInyFront) : is a liitle framework fron-end I am working on...